 Friday, 28 September:

 The Chamber of Commerce Luncheon (11:00 pm – 1:00 pm).
-Lunch will include well known local pioneering family son, Tom Mahon who will be speaking about the “History of Hops in our Area.”.
-(Lunch at your cost)
+The luncheon at the Valley-Hi Country Club will include a presentation by well known local pioneering family son, Tom Mahon who will be speaking about the “History of Hops in our Area.”
+You can purchase the $30 tickets at www.elkgroveca.com.
+Deadline for purchasing tickets is September 21.

-Grantline Brew and Hop Fest (4:00 pm – 10:00 pm). will be an afternoon and evening celebrating the history of hops.
+Mahon Ranch Hops and Brew Fest (4:00 pm – 10:00 pm) The event will be an afternoon and evening celebrating the history of hops.
 It will held at the MahonRanch at 10171 Grantline Road, EG 95624 featuring displays and activities that will depict the historic hops farming operations of the area.
 First brewing of beer produced from local hops will be available in addition to other brew vendors, food, hayrides, music and dancing.
-Proceeds will go to the LMML Foundation to help continue their efforts to record local histories from families and individuals of the community. ($40/person covers all activities except purchase of beer and food)
+Proceeds will go to the Linda Mae Mahon Lema (LMML) Foundation to help continue their efforts to record local histories from families and individuals of the community. ($45/person covers all activities except purchase of beer and food)